lakestonelabs/motion-extended/README.md

 # Motion-extended
-A wrapper script that adds extra functionality to the [motion](https://motion-project.github.io/) video signaling program.
-The first focus of motion-extended is to add scheduling functionality to motion.
+A wrapper script that adds extra functionality to the [motion](https://motion-project.github.io/) video motion detection program.

+There are many open-source nvr programs out there but many suffer from the same problem(s), difficult to install/setup and trying to be jack of all trades but master of none.

+The goal of motion-extended is to take the exiting rock-solid 'motion' program and extend it.
+Motion is a great app but it does not have any scheduling logic (enabling/disabling motion detection caputure for individual cameras based on a date/time schedule).
+That's the first goal of motion-extended, to support scheduling.
 More functionality will be added in the future such as sending notifications to various endpoints such as email, Riot(matrix), Slack and more.

 ## Prerequisites

 * Linux
-* One or more cameras supported by [motion](https://motion-project.github.io/) .
+* One or more cameras supported by v4l2 or having RTSP functionality.
 * PHP CLI >= 7.x
 * [Motion](https://motion-project.github.io/) .
 This program is usually found in the main repositories of your favorite Linux distro.
 * [The PHP Cron Expression Parser](https://github.com/dragonmantank/cron-expression) - This is needed to process the cron expressions defined for each camera so motion-exteded can determine when to enable/disable them.